BenjaminSiskoo/nSide/README.txt

 expansion slot is not explicitly set to "None", this can result in Player 3's controller controlling both Player 1 and Player 3.

-The Export Memory function for the Super Famicom emulator now exports a limited selection of PPU registers in BML format and expansion chip memory (except for the NEC DSPs).
-The Famicom and Game Boy emulators will also dump their RAMs but not registers.
-Note that this function was removed in higan v094r06 but preserved in nSide.
+The Export Memory functions for the Famicom and Super Famicom emulators now export a limited selection of PPU registers in BML format and expansion chip memory (except for the NEC DSPs).
+The Game Boy and Game Boy Advance emulators will also dump their RAMs but not registers.
+(This function was removed in higan v094r06.
+Preserved in nSide for the benefit of 3rd-party tools that depend on it)

 nSide uses different directories for storing configuration settings, save states, and shaders so as to not conflict with higan.
-In Windows, the configuration files are in "%AppData%\nSide".
+In Windows, the configuration files are in "%AppData%\nSide-t".

 You will need the GBA BIOS to play Game Boy Advance games.
 This is no different from higan.